-For virtually any business that needs to collect revenue at some scale, billing is a crucial process that can either improve and expedite their cash flows or become a source of revenue leakages, payment delays, and serious customer dissatisfaction.
+For virtually any business that needs to collect revenue at scale, billing is one of the most crucial financial processes that can either improve and expedite cash flow management or significantly impact customer satisfaction, revenue leakage, and payment delays.

-Being driven by the goal to avoid such negative consequences, companies from different industries opt for developing a billing system from scratch and fully align the newly-created solution with their business needs.
-This article will help you do exactly this – gain a firm idea about the meaningful aspects of billing software development and the kind of interactions you as a client should establish with your development partner to make sure the solution delivered meets the specified requirements and seamlessly aligns with your business goals.
+This article will help you do precisely this: gain a firm idea about the meaningful aspects of developing custom billing software and the kind of interactions you, as a client, should establish with billing software developers to make sure the solution aligns with your business goals.

 Decide on the Type of Your Billing Software